South Africa - Africa

 • Keep evenings flexible

-A stronger first route in Pretoria usually means one named anchor like Union Buildings plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Pretoria usually means one named anchor like Union Buildings plus a nearby district block in Pretoria city center, Pretoria main arrival area, and Pretoria evening base area, instead of trying to collect every highlight in one day.

 If the trip is short, protect one evening for Brooklyn evening and let the rest of the route stay compact.